d-khan/assembly/arithmetic-instructions/lecture.md

 		var4 resb 1
 ```

 The following figure shows the value stored in $var4$, along with the register details.
-The `gdp` parameters are set accordingly to achieve the desired output.
+The `gdb` parameters are set accordingly to achieve the desired output.
 Before gdb, ensure the filename is assembled using a nasm assembler and must be error-free.
 Replace {filename} with the actual filename.

 ```
 gdb {filename}